jahewite/PigMonitoringResearch/README.md

 Please see the respective license files for more detailed information.

 ## Acknowledgements
+This project was developed as part of the [DigiSchwein](https://www.lwk-niedersachsen.de/lwk/news/35309_DigiSchwein) project.

 The project is supported (was supported) by fundsof the Federal Ministry of Food and Agriculture (BMEL) based on a decision of the Parliament of theFederal Republic of Germany.
 The Federal Office for Agriculture and Food (BLE) provides (provided)coordinating support for digitalization in agriculture asfunding organization, grantnumber 28DE109A18.